MATHEW241197/AI_Agent/README.md

 # AI_Agent
-This repository hosts multiple AI agents designed to tackle different real-world problems using advanced natural language processing and machine learning techniques.
-Each agent is organized into its own folder with separate code, dependencies, and documentation for easy navigation and use.
+This repository hosts distinct AI-powered agents, each designed to solve unique real-world problems using langgraph, RAG techniques or drag and drop tools.
+The project is organized into separate folders, with each folder containing the full codebase, dependencies, and documentation for an individual AI agent.